WallStreetMojo

 The calculation of the depletion expense formula is:

 Let’s consider the following example.
-Zebra Crude recently made a purchase of an oil field in South America for $2.1 mm.
+Zebra Crude recently purchased an oil field in South America for $2.1 mm.
 They further estimate 700,000 gallons of oil reserves on the property.
-This makes the cost allocated to each gallon at $3.
-In the first year, Zebra Crude successfully extracts 150,000 gallons of oil and sells it to the refineries and resellers.
+It makes the cost allocated to each gallon $3.
+In the first year, Zebra Crude successfully extracts 150,000 gallons of oil and sells it to refineries and resellers.
 Therefore,

-Thus, every year Zebra Crude will record depletion expense until the complete $2.1mm of cost is allocated to the asset.
+Thus, every year Zebra Crude will record depletion expenses until the complete $2.1mm of cost is allocated to the asset.

 The above example can also be extended to display how the journal entries are recorded: